• Home

 Publisher: James Phillips, George Yard, Lombard Street, London Date: 1787

-This diagram of the 'Brookes' slave ship is probably the most widely copied and powerful image used by the abolitionist campaigners.
-It depicts the ship loaded to its full capacity - 454 people crammed into the hold.
+Unfortunately this diagram of the 'Brookes' slave ship was not distributed in the colonies / the United States, but served as a very useful Abolitionist tool in England and the rest of the United Kingdom.
+By April 1787 this lithograph was probably the most widely copied, distributed and powerful image used by the abolitionist campaigners.
+Appearing in newspapers, pamphlets, books and even posters in coffee houses and pubs, it depicts the ship loaded to its full capacity - 454 people crammed into the hold.
 The 'Brookes' sailed the passage from Liverpool via the Gold Coast in Africa to Jamaica in the West Indies.

 Thomas Clarkson commented in his History of the Rise, Progress, and Accomplishment of the Abolition of the African Slave Trade (1808) that the 'print seemed to make an instantaneous impression of horror upon all who saw it, and was therefore instrumental, in consequence of the wide circulation given it in England and the rest of the U.K., in serving the cause of the injured Africans'.
 An image had rarely been used as a propaganda tool in this way before.